I love working with aspiring authors who dare to dream big.

 So you’ve completed a writing course such as those run by Faber Academy or Curtis Brown Creative.
 Maybe you have an MA in Creative Writing, or perhaps you’ve been a member of a critique group for some time.
 You’ve begun work on a novel, maybe even finished a first draft (well done!) and now feel that not only do you need a professional eye but that you’re ready to get serious about pushing your writing to where it needs to be.

-In a 2007 interview, when asked if he could give advice to aspiring actors wanting to break into the industry, the comedy actor/writer Steve Martin said, ‘Be so good they can’t ignore you.’
+Actor/Comedian, Steve Martin, when asked in an interview if he could give advice to someone wanting to break into the entertainment industry, said, ‘Be so good they can’t ignore you.’

 I want to help you make your book so good they won’t ignore it.